2

 Salal sensed movement in the darkened room and tightened his grip on the AK-47 at his side.
 He strained to hear a whispered voice.

-There was a soft rustling of cloth and a calm, deep voice responded in Arabic.
+There was a soft rustling of cloth, and a calm, deep voice responded in Arabic.
+“How many are they?
+How far away?”

 A rifle barrel scraped on the wall as the weapon clattered to the floor.

 “An hour, maybe more, perhaps a bit less.
 Islamabad informs us a large transport aircraft from the American base at Dalbandin has been observed.
 One of our agents in Islamabad at the control tower has been tracking the plane by radar.
-The aircraft is moving in a direction he thought suspicious and is now on a course which will cross the border on a path close to this place.”
+The aircraft is moving in a direction he thought suspicious, and it is now on a course which will cross the border on a path close to this place.”

 Salal sat up from the hard stone floor on which he lay, now fully awakened.